Consensys/doc.goquorum/docs/HowTo/Use/JSON-RPC-API-Security.md

 Before invoking protected JSON-RPC APIs, the client must request an access token by authenticating with the authorization server.
 An access token can be opaque or a JWT.
-It's the client's responsiblity to maintain this token's validity during its lifetime.
+It's the client's responsibility to maintain this token's validity during its lifetime.

 When invoking a JSON-RPC API, the client must send the token in the `Authorization` request header field with the `Bearer` authentication scheme.